 We bought a 2007 Travel Trailer in pretty good shape and for a pretty good price.
-All appliances work well, and above all – no leaks in the roof.
+All appliances worked well, and above all – no leaks in the roof.
 We were so lucky we did not had to fix anything.
-We bought this TT pretty blue eyes and didn’t really know what to look for.
+We bought this TT pretty blue eyed and didn’t really know what to look for.
 If you are in the process of buying one, here is a step by step guide for buying a Camper.

 Of course the interior of our Camper was hideous – brown, beige – like every Travel Trailer we looked at.
 But that didn’t really bother us too much, because I LOVE to paint and make things pretty.

 But what I can’t stand and couldn’t imagine keeping, are old cushions, an old mattress and old carpet.
 That has to go.
 IMMEDIATELY.
+But where to get the best RV mattress, especially if you need a smaller size?

 Have you decided to update your dated Camper but are not sure how and where to start?